-Note: You can open and close the vehicle's windows and moon roof (if equipped) by using the control on the remote transmitter.
-Refer to Power windows earlier in this chapter.
+Note: You can open and close the vehicle's windows and moon roof (if equipped) by using the door key in the driver door key cylinder or the control on the remote transmitter.
+Refer to Power door locks in the Locks and Security chapter.